 1. She has somehow gotten the idea that this will cause you to give her what she is asking for.

 2. She has big feelings that scare her, and that are hard for her to control.
-When they bubble up, she fends them off by lashing out.
-Since you are the person she is closest to, you're the object of her aggression.
+When they bubble up, she begs for candy or a movie to numb herself.
+When you say no, she gets desperate.
+So she lashes out.

 3. She does not have confidence that any other way of asking for what she wants will get her needs met.